kaulex99/Konf_M20_Kauer_Khalil_Schedler/src/site/markdown/CashRegister.md

 This is done so that everyone in the team can work on his part for himself without getting bigger merging conflicts.

+We also decided to use the pull request feature and review the changes a person made before they get merged.
+So that the possibility of forgetting something is lowered.

 ## Implementation concept

 - An interface (Buyable) with a getter for the price is created.
 The abstract Drink class implements this.
 In every drink the return value will be overridden
     - So that not the whole project must be refactored, the price is statically "calculated" for each type of drink (price can't be set or passed from outside)
 - A class (Transaction) with a Buyable, a seller name and buy date is created
     - For simplicity the seller gets only represented by a string (name)
 - The CashRegister class has a list of transactions and a sell method which is used to add transactions
     - For every report there is an own method, calculating the requested revenue report from the transaction list

+### Responsibility
+- Alexander will implement the day and person related reports and do the setup
+- Adam will implement the alcoholic drinks related reports
+- Fabian will implement the base functions and the non-alcoholic drink report